 I don’t usually post anything on the anniversary of 9/11 because it brings back too many negative feelings.
 It was one of the most terrifying days that I can ever remember.
 Were we at war?
 Were there anymore targets?
 Was everyone I knew and cared about safe?

 Every year, people ask where you were when you first heard the news.
-My mother and I had been shopping in one the larger cities surrounding our small community and I’d stopped off at my apartment to drop some things off before taking her home.
+My mother and I had been shopping in one the larger cities surrounding our small community, and I’d stopped at my apartment to drop some things off before taking her home.

 I was greeted with a ringing phone.
 My sister had been trying to call me for about an hour to tell me that the United States was under attack.

 The following days were filled with disbelieve as I sat glued to my television.
-Even as news programs showed the towers collapsing over and over and over again, it didn’t seem real.
+Even as news programs showed the towers collapsing over, and over, and over again, it didn’t seem real.
 This was America.
-Things like this just simply didn’t happen here.
+Things like that simply didn’t happen here.
 Except I knew they had, just not on such a massive scale.

 Eventually, after about a week, I had to stop watching.
 Clearly, there would be no more survivors.
 There couldn’t be.
 And honestly?
 I found myself sinking into a depression that affected every aspect of my life.